Hrakof/duckietown/README.md

 After the imports, a path for logging and model saving is defined.
 The environment is created with the helper function of Duckietown.
 This can be run without any parameters, or a map name to define the map for the environment.
 We had to create a new Image Wrapper, because the sequence of the data in the wrapper was wrong.
 Then, we had to create a model with the chosen algorithm and environment, then start the learning process.
 In the ```learn``` function we can define the number of training steps.
 At the end, the model is saved automatically to the defined ```model_path```.
 To check the results, we could use the ```evaluate_policy``` function of Stable Baselines3.
 We can simply change the map in in the ```launch_env``` helper function to evaluate in a different environment.

 We can also load already trained models with the ```PPO.load``` function, which needs the path to the model, and the environment passed as arguments.

+## Milestone 3
+We could not achieve great results training with DDPG.
+The trained models drive almost entirely straight when trained for a short time and start to spin in one place and never move when trained for longer.
+Setting the time spent taking random actions before learning longer did not improve the situation.

+The best performing model mostly spins in one place but in some situations it moves a bit along the road.
+The model can be found in the [ddpg_best](https://github.com/Hrakof/duckietown/tree/milestone_3/ddpg_best) folder.
+A video is available [here](https://drive.google.com/file/d/1leOpowgnSdQ6jkxr18vh6QKribBWjlGY/view?fbclid=IwAR10cEzXAnouTQdoKY8OhtkxW5jVldH2gyvEGyaiCZz6XQS4WNCzR1eML5Q) about how the model performs.